strimzi/strimzi-kafka-oauth/examples/README-authz.md

 - `Group:x_*` ... targets all consumer groups on any cluster with names starting with 'x_'

-The possible resource types mirror the Kafka authorization model (Topic, Group, Cluster, ...).
+The possible resource types mirror the [Kafka authorization model](https://kafka.apache.org/documentation/#security_authz_primitives) (Topic, Group, Cluster, ...).

 Under `Authorization Scopes` we can see a list of all the possible actions (Kafka permissions) that can be granted on resources of different types.
-It requires some understanding of [Kafka permissions model](https://kafka.apache.org/documentation/#resources_in_kafka) to know which of these make sense with which resource type (Topic, Group, Cluster, ...).
+It requires some understanding of [Kafka's permissions model](https://kafka.apache.org/documentation/#resources_in_kafka) to know which of these make sense with which resource type (Topic, Group, Cluster, ...).
 This list mirrors Kafka permissions and should be the same for any deployment.
 There is a `authorization-scopes.json` file that can be imported so that these don't have to be manually entered for every new security realm.

-Under `Policies` sub-tab there are filters that match sets of users.
+Under the `Policies` sub-tab there are filters that match sets of users.
-Users can be explicitly listed, or they can be matched based on Roles, or Groups they are assigned.
+Users can be explicitly listed, or they can be matched based on the Roles, or Groups they are assigned.
-Policies can even be programmatically defined using JavaScript where logic can take into account session context of the client session - e.g. client ip (that is client ip of the Kafka client).
+Policies can even be programmatically defined using JavaScript where logic can take into account the context of the client session - e.g. client ip (that is client ip of the Kafka client).

-Then, finally, there is `Permissions` sub-tab, which defines 'role bindings' where `resources`, `authorization scopes` and `policies` are tied together to apply a set of permissions on specific resources for certain users.
+Then, finally, there is the `Permissions` sub-tab, which defines 'role bindings' where `resources`, `authorization scopes` and `policies` are tied together to apply a set of permissions on specific resources for certain users.

 Each `permission` definition can have a nice descriptive name which can make it very clear what kind of access is granted to which users.
 For example: